SinghTushar20/Learn-to-Code/Javascript/Core Language/01-Hello world.md

   - `??` returns the first defined value.
 - `??` has even lower precedence than `||`.
 - Due to safety reasons, JavaScript forbids using ?? together with && and || operators, unless the precedence is explicitly specified with parentheses otherwise it will throw error.

+## 11
+- Loops are ways to repeat statements multiple times.
+  - while
+  - do while
+  - for
+    - begin executes once, and then it iterates: after each condition test, body and step are executed.
+    - Any part of for can be skipped.
+- Curly braces are not required for a single-line body
+- To control loop we use `break` and `continue`.
+- Syntax constructs that are not expressions cannot be used with the ternary operator ?, so no `break` and `continue`.
+- break/continue support labels before the loop.
+A `label` is the only way for break/continue to escape a nested loop to go to an outer one.
+  - A label is an identifier with a colon before a loop.
+    ```javascript
+    labelName: for (...) {
+      ...
+    }
+    ```
+  - `break <labelName>` or `continue <labelName>`.
+  - Labels do not allow us to jump into an arbitrary place in the code.
+  - `break <lablename>` looks upwards for the <lablename> and breaks out of that loop.